David Townsend (botanist): Botany

 Towsend was a prominent amateur botanist and lifelong friend and business associate of William Darlington and belonged to a social circle of botanists in Chester County, notably Josiah Hoopes as well as his friend Darlington.
 Townsend corresponded with other botanists across America and Europe, including John Torrey, Francis Boott, and William Jackson Hooker, who named a genus of flowering plants related to the asters Townsendia in his honor.
 Hooker first described this genus in his 1834 book Flora Boreali-Americana.
 Hooker praised Townsend's specimens (collected locally or obtained from European colleagues) as among the "handsomest" that he had ever seen.
 Besides collecting plants, Townsend maintained extensive gardens at his home at 225 North Matlack Street in West Chester, planting many uncommon species of fruits and ornamentals.
 When he resigned, the bank directors presented him with a token of their esteem: a pair of silver pitchers with engraved representations of Townsendia.

 In 1826, Townsend co-founded the Chester County Cabinet of Natural Sciences and served as the association's treasurer and secretary until his health failed.
 The Cabinet merged with the West Chester Academy in 1871, with sale of stock and the assets of both institutions financing the formation of the West Chester Normal School, which became West Chester University.
 The school received Townsend's collection of plant specimens after his death, along with Darlington's and Hoopes'.
+Cared for as part of the University library's special collection, and today it is called the Darlington Herbarium (Index Herbariorum code DWC).

+Other herbaria also have specimens from Townsend's collection, include the National Herbarium of Victoria, Royal Botanic Gardens Victoria, the herbarium of the Academy of Natural Sciences of Drexel University, and the Shirley C. Tucker Herbarium at Louisiana State University.
+The specimens he collected often feature a label in red or blue, with an elaborate lacy border.